sporksmith/walking-onions-wip/specs/05-extending-circuits.md

-Two extensions are defined by this proposal:
+These extensions are defined by this proposal:

-  [01] -- Partial_SNIPRouterData -- one or more fields from a SNIPRouterData
+  [01] -- `Partial_SNIPRouterData` -- Sent from an extending relay
-          that will be given to the client along with the relay's response to the CREATE2 cell.
+          to a target relay.
+This extension holds one or more fields from the SNIPRouterData that the extending relay is using, so that the target relay knows (for example) what keys to use.
 (These fields are determined by the "forward_with_extend" field in the ENDIVE.)

-  [02] -- Full_SNIP -- an entire SNIP that was used to extend the
+  [02] -- Full_SNIP -- an entire SNIP that was used in an attempt to
-          circuit.
+          extend the circuit.
+This must match the client's provided index.

   [03] -- Extra_SNIP -- an entire SNIP that was not used to extend
           the circuit, but which the client requested anyway.
 This